15 Best Things to do in Mesa Verde National Park

 The minimum time you should spend on a quick visit to Mesa Verde National Park is at least half a day.
 Reserve 3-5 hours for a quick visit during your Colorado Road Trip.
 It’s enough for self-guided sightseeing, driving through the park road, and stopping at all viewpoints.
 But you won’t have too much time for hiking.

 Since Mesa Verde has an amazing history, it is worth finding out as much as possible about this place.
-So, consider the Mesa Verde Express Tour with a guide.
+So, consider the 700-Year Tour – Half Day Mesa Verde Cultural Tour.
 You will learn details about the rise of unusual houses on the cliffs.
 You will hear how people lived in them, what they did, and much more.
 Thanks to this, you will gain valuable knowledge.
 The tour takes 4.5 hours, a departure from Mancos, so it is perfect if your time visiting Mesa Verde is limited.

 The park has several interesting trails, so it is worth spending at least 1 day there.
 But even for 2 – 3 days, you can explore and enjoy this amazing landmark, especially if you are lucky and got Cliff Dwelling Tour Tickets.